jega1987/16th_Night-Aug_momentum-F-O-scanner/README.md

 present but the broker is still wrong, check `grep -c kite /app/feed_mock.py` — `build_feed()` lives there and a stale copy of that one file is enough to route everything wrong.

+**`ArgumentError: Could not parse SQLAlchemy URL from given URL string`, crash-looping.** `DATABASE_URL` is set but malformed.
+The most common cause:
+Railway's `${{Postgres.DATABASE_URL}}` reference syntax was typed by hand instead of chosen from Railway's autocomplete dropdown, so the variable's actual value is the literal template text rather than a real URL.
+Fix: open the Postgres service → Variables tab → copy the `DATABASE_URL` value directly (it starts with `postgresql://`) → paste that literal value into your app service's `DATABASE_URL`, replacing the `${{...}}` reference.
+The app now detects this specific case, names it in the log, and falls back to SQLite instead of crash-looping — but SQLite still means data is lost on every redeploy, so it's worth fixing properly.

 **`No DATABASE_URL - falling back to SQLite`.** Add the Postgres plugin.
 On SQLite every signal, IV reading and candle is wiped on each redeploy, and IV